-6.0 REBOOT Command
+6.0 REBOOT Command (Used only when IP addresses are changed)

-LCI800>REBOOT Are you sure you want to reboot? yes Please enter root password: ConsoleServer800 Boot V1.20 Copyright 2000 by Lightwave Communications, Inc. All rights reserved.
-Identify Flash Flash ID OK Verifying Flash Image Starting systemÿ Lightwave Communications, Inc. ConsoleServer800 Please wait...system initializing Checking non-volatile memory...
-2048 Start checking and reading stored data Reading User Start up LCI800>
+'''

+LCI800>REBOOT

+Are you sure you want to reboot? yes

+Please enter root password:

+ConsoleServer800 Boot V1.20

+Copyright 2000 by Lightwave Communications, Inc. All rights reserved.

+Identify Flash

+Flash ID OK

+Verifying Flash Image

+Starting systemÿ

+Lightwave Communications, Inc. ConsoleServer800

+Please wait...system initializing

+Checking non-volatile memory...

+2048

+Start Checking and reading stored data

+Reading User Start up .......

+'''

-The ConsoleServer 800 can be rebooted at any time using the command REB00T.
+The ConsoleServer 800 can be rebooted at any time using the command REBOOT.
 The system will reset, all users will be disconnected, and the power-on self-test will run.
-Any user may issue the REB00T command so long as they have the administrator password.
+Any user may issue the REBOOT command so long as they have the administrator password.